Bit451/Bit451/_includes/README.md

 Each Content represents a user-created reference to content on a P2P file sharing network.
 Properties include ID, Account ID, address{} (object denoting network, ID, and any other data required for that network), name, description, tags[], type{video, audio, image, text, other}, created, updated, deleted?, key, sig.

 Any user can, of course, add any existing network content they wish to their Bit451 account.
-Bit451 will also introduce a brief template (with flags) to add to your content metadata which essentially verifies you as the owner.
+Bit451 will also introduce a brief template (with flags) to add to your network content metadata (i.e. torrent) which essentially verifies you as the owner.

 ##### Database Action Item

-Fork OrientDB to _Bit451 Database_.
+Fork OrientDB to _[Bit451 Database](https://github.com/Bit451/Bit451-Database)_.
 Implement any default config changes (group name/password, database name/password, etc) and other necessary modifications.

 ##### Database Notes